-With 22 out of 23 (Chicago College of Optometry will accept its first class in the fall of 2017) schools and colleges of optometry in the United States and Puerto Rico reporting for the OptomCAS application cycle 2015-2016 for admission to optometry school in Fall 2016:
+With 23 out of 23 schools and colleges of optometry in the United States and Puerto Rico reporting for the OptomCAS application cycle 2016-2017 for admission to optometry school in Fall 2017:

 - At the schools and colleges of optometry in the United States and Puerto Rico, there were a total of 7,024 students enrolled in the full-time regular professional OD program during the 2016-2017 academic year, and another 126 enrolled in part-time, alternate and special programs leading to the OD degree.

 - For the 2016-2017 academic year, 68.2% of the full-time student body was female and 31.8% was male.
 In addition, the full-time student body was 52.2% White, 29.7% Asian, 6.2% Hispanic or Latino, 2.8% Black or African American, 0.6% American Indian or Alaskan Native, 0.2% Native Hawaiian or other Pacific Islander, 2.1% two or more races and 6.2% unknown.